-We are developing a range of lower-emission choices for customers – from electric vehicle charging points to hydrogen – to help people and companies use cleaner modes of transport.
-For heavy-duty road transport, we offer liquefied natural gas (LNG) as a fuel and gas-to-liquids products, which help reduce sulphur emissions, particulates and nitrogen oxide compared with oil-based products.
+We are developing a range of lower-emission choices for customers – from electric vehicle charging points to hydrogen – to help people and companies use lower-emission modes of transport.
+For heavy-duty road transport, we offer liquefied natural gas as a fuel and gas-to-liquids products, which help reduce sulphur emissions, particulates and nitrogen oxide compared with oil-based products.

 Sulphur oxide, nitrogen oxide and volatile organic compound emissions

 We follow our own standards and those of local regulators to manage airborne pollutants in our oil and gas production and processing, including emissions of nitrogen oxides, sulphur oxides and volatile organic compounds.